glowkeeper/Provenator/README.md

 ### Prerequisites

-After cloning this repository, download and install the following dependencies (if you have not already done so):
+Download and install the following dependencies (if you have not already done so):

 - [node](https://nodejs.org/en/)
 - [npm](https://www.npmjs.com/)